patrickbucher/factorizer/article/article.md

 - In Elixir, processes do not share memory, whereas Go offers facilities for both concurrency styles—message passing and shared memory.
-- Elixir's `spawn/1` starts a new process and returns a process identifier (PID), whereas Go's `go` creates a new goroutine and returns nothing.
+- Elixir's `spawn/1` function starts a new process and returns a process identifier (PID), whereas Go's `go` keyword creates and starts a new goroutine and returns nothing.
 - Knowing a process' PID is sufficient to send it a message in Elixir, whereas in Go channels known to both goroutines are required for communication between them.
-- As a consequence, a goroutine can wait for a message from a specific channel (possibly only known to another specific goroutine), whereas in Elixir a process can just wait for any message coming from any process.
+- As a consequence, a goroutine can wait for a message from a specific channel (possibly only known to another specific goroutine), whereas in Elixir a process can just wait for any incoming message being sent from any process.
 - Implementing a message loop in Elixir requires (tail) recursion, whereas Go uses (infinite) loops.
-- Being a dynamically typed language, incoming messages are matched against a pattern in Elixir, whereas Go uses typed channels, which deliver messages of the same type and shape.
+- Being a dynamically typed language, incoming messages are matched against patterns in Elixir, whereas Go uses typed channels, which deliver messages of the same type and shape.

 Having worked with Go's model, the author's goal is to become acquainted wich